PowerShell/PSArm/README.md

 Whereas in `Microsoft.Network/publicIpAddresses`, `ipConfigurations` is meaningless, but `publicIPAllocationMethod` allows you to configure the IP allocation method.

+#### NOTE

+Because ARM properties can have any name and are implemented as functions (which are masked by aliases),
+PowerShell aliases (except for ARM aliases) don't work in an `Arm` block.
+You are free to define your own aliases or restore normal ones however.

 ### ARM template functions and expressions

 The ARM template language has a template expression language embedded in JSON string values that it evaluates at deployment time,